zhanglab/psamm/docs/commands.rst

   This will find a more optimal solution to the problem than the original MOMA.

 MOMA 2 (``--method moma2``)
-  Finds the maximum biomass after a gene deletions, such that the change in the flux system is minimized when compared to the wild type.
-Minimization is done by minimizing the (wild type fluxes - knockout fluxes):sup:`2` .
+.. warning:: This algorithm is not fully tested and may break Finds the maximum biomass after a gene deletions, such that the change in the flux system is minimized when compared to the wild type.
+Minimization is done by minimizing the (wild type fluxes - knockout fluxes) :sup:`2` .
   This implementation solves for the wild type fluxes after the gene deletion by adding the constraint that states the wild type biomasses must be equal.
   This will find a more optimal solution to the problem than the original MOMA.